EarthByte/pyBacktrack/docs/pybacktrack_examples.rst

 Examples
 ========

-This document contains examples of how to use scripts inside the ``pytrackback`` package and how to import and use its functions.
+This document contains examples of how to use scripts inside the ``pybacktrack`` package and how to import and use its functions.

 .. contents::
    :local: